 “Although the current policy statement includes how meaningful consultation should be conducted in general, it is scant in details,” she said.

-For instance, Perreras cited how in 2019, fisherfolk in northern Sri Lanka were sidelined by a lack of awareness of a project that ADB was developing to rebuild harbors which the fishermen said would only to cater to benefit big players in the industry.
+For instance, Perreras cited how in 2019, fisherfolk in northern Sri Lanka were sidelined by a lack of awareness of a project that ADB was developing to rebuild harbours which the fishermen said would only cater to benefit big players in the industry.

 The project information was mostly in English, despite several requests communicated to ADB to translate it to Sinhalese or Tamil—the language spoken by affected communities, added Perreras.